darklightcode/Font-Face-CSS-Generator/README.md

 You can use this library for your CDN to generate your css fonts on the spot.

 # Usage
+Run from your shell 'npm run start-default' or 'php -S 0.0.0.0:9000 router/router.php' then go to the url:

 http://localhost:9000/?font-family=Roboto,OleoScript

 # Query Options